hyperledger/besu-docs/docs/Reference/Config-Items.md

 ## Genesis Block Parameters

-The purpose of some genesis block parameters parameters varies depending on the consensus protocol (Ethash, [Clique](../HowTo/Configure/Consensus-Protocols/Clique.md), or [IBFT 2.0](../HowTo/Configure/Consensus-Protocols/IBFT.md)).
+The purpose of some genesis block parameters varies depending on the consensus protocol (Ethash, [Clique](../HowTo/Configure/Consensus-Protocols/Clique.md), or [IBFT 2.0](../HowTo/Configure/Consensus-Protocols/IBFT.md)).
 These parameters include: